This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Some smaller cafes will even be set inside people’s homes.
 And if you’re going in someone’s home, you should always take your shoes off.

 In Thai dining, it’s customary to greet the host.
-When greeting the host, you should put your hands together like you are going to pray, and take a very small bow forward.
+When greeting the host, you should put your hands together like you are going to pray, then take a very small bow forward.

 Thais don’t say something different for “Good morning,” or “Good afternoon,” or “Hello.”
 They just say “Sawasdee” and follow it with “ka” if they are female, or “krub” if they are male.